mnestix/mnestix-browser/README.md

 MNESTIX_BACKEND_API_KEY: '<<YOUR_API_KEY>>'
 ```
 #### Using the Mnestix Backend
-It is possible to have the other needed systems running like the Mnestix Api so we can have full functionality out of the Viewer, to do that we can use the provided `docker-compose/compose.dev.yml` by also adjusting the env variables there.
+It is possible to have the other needed systems running like the Mnestix Api so we can have full functionality out of the Mnestix Browser, to do that we can use the provided `docker-compose/compose.dev.yml` by also adjusting the env variables there.

 as an extra step it is also necessary to set `MNESTIX_BACKEND_API_KEY` in `.env` to be able to secure all Mnestix Api endpoints, with the exception of the AasList endpoint.